Pensions for the Self-employed

 Important information SIPPs are a type of pension for people happy to make their own investment decisions.
 Investments go down in value as well as up so you could get back less than you invest.
-Pensions are meant for your retirement, so you normally can’t access your money until any time after your 55th birthday (57th from 2028).
-Pension and tax rules can change and tax reliefs depend on your circumstances.
+Pensions are meant for your retirement, so you normally can’t access your money until age 55 (57 from 2028).
+Pension and tax rules can change and tax reliefs depend on your individual circumstances.
+The information in our guides and on our website isn’t personal advice.
 If you’re not sure which investments are right for you, we can put you in touch with one of our advisers.

 Why is a pension important?

-4.8 million people in the UK run their own business, but only 14% of them are saving into a pension.
+4.8m people in the UK consider themselves as self-employed, yet only 24% of them are saving into a pension.
 For sole traders and limited company owners, a private pension not only helps you save for your retirement, it can help you save tax too.

 Being your own boss means saving for retirement is your responsibility.
 Adding money to a private pension can help make sure the independence you enjoy continues, whenever you decide to stop working.

 What are the tax benefits?

 - Business owners and company directors - Contributions to employees’ pensions can be offset against corporation tax.

 - Sole traders and partnerships - Contributions to employees' pensions can be offset against the income tax liability.